The Importance of Testing for NTM

-If you think you or a loved one may have nontuberculous mycobacterial (NTM) lung disease, there is something you can do.
+If you think you or a loved one may have NTM lung disease, there is something you can do.
 Talk to your doctor or a specialist about your symptoms and any lung conditions you have.
 Ask if getting tested for NTM lung disease may be right for you.
 The Doctor Discussion Guide below can help you ask the right questions.

-It’s important to get tested for NTM lung disease because NTM can be progressive.
-This means that it gets worse over time, causing more damage to your lungs.
+It’s important to get tested for NTM lung disease because NTM—and its most common form, MAC lung disease—can worsen over time, causing more damage to your lungs.
 Your symptoms can get worse too.

 Getting tested is the first step to being properly diagnosed.
 The sooner you receive a diagnosis, the sooner you can begin to evaluate your treatment options with your doctor.